-(6) Multiple OTC derivative contracts subject to a qualifying master netting agreement.
-Except as modified by paragraph (c)(7) of this section, the EAD for multiple OTC derivative contracts subject to a qualifying master netting agreement is equal to the sum of the net current credit exposure and the adjusted sum of the PFE exposure for all OTC derivative contracts subject to the qualifying master netting agreement.

-(i) Net current credit exposure.
-The net current credit exposure is the greater of:

-(A) The net sum of all positive and negative mark-to-market values of the individual OTC derivative contracts subject to the qualifying master netting agreement; or

-(B) zero.

-(ii) Adjusted sum of the PFE.
-The adjusted sum of the PFE, Anet, is calculated as Anet = $(0.4 \times \text{Agross})+(0.6 \times \text{NGR} \times \text{Agross})$, where:

-(A) Agross = the gross PFE (that is, the sum of the PFE amounts (as determined under paragraph (c)(5)(ii) of this section) for each individual OTC derivative contract subject to the qualifying master netting agreement); and

-(B) NGR = the net to gross ratio (that is, the ratio of the net current credit exposure to the gross current credit exposure).
-In calculating the NGR, the gross current credit exposure equals the sum of the positive current credit exposures (as determined under paragraph (c)(5)(i) of this section) of all individual OTC derivative contracts subject to the qualifying master netting agreement.

-(7) Collateralized OTC derivative contracts.
-A bank may recognize the credit risk mitigation benefits of financial collateral that secures an OTC derivative contract or single product netting set of OTC derivatives by factoring the collateral into its LGD [loss given default] estimates for the contract or netting set.
-Alternatively, a bank may recognize the credit risk mitigation benefits of financial collateral that secures such a contract or netting set that is marked to market on a daily basis and subject to a daily margin maintenance requirement by estimating an unsecured LGD for the contract or netting set and adjusting the EAD calculated under paragraph (c)(5) or (c)(6) of this section.
-The bank must substitute the EAD calculated under paragraph (b)(2) (i) of this section and must use a ten-business-day minimum holding period (TM = 10).
+- (6) Multiple OTC derivative contracts subject to a qualifying master netting agreement.
+Except as modified by paragraph (c)(7) of this section, the EAD for multiple OTC derivative contracts subject to a qualifying master netting agreement is equal to the sum of the net current credit exposure and the adjusted sum of the PFE amount for all OTC derivative contracts subject to the qualifying master netting agreement. - (i) Net current credit exposure.
+The net current credit exposure is the greater of: - (A) The net sum of all positive and negative mark-to-market values of the individual OTC derivative contracts subject to the qualifying master netting agreement; or - (B) zero. - (ii) Adjusted sum of the PFE.
+The adjusted sum of the PFE, Anet, is calculated as Anet = (0.4×Agross)+(0.6×NGR×Agross), where: - (A) Agross = the gross PFE (that is, the sum of the PFE amounts (as determined under paragraph (c)(5)(ii) of this section) for each individual OTC derivative contract subject to the qualifying master netting agreement); and - (B) Net-to-gross Ratio (NGR) = the ratio of the net current credit exposure to the gross current credit exposure.
+In calculating the NGR, the gross current credit exposure equals the sum of the positive current credit exposures (as determined under paragraph (c)(5)(i) of this section) of all individual OTC derivative contracts subject to the qualifying master netting agreement. - (7) Collateralized OTC derivative contracts.
+A mutual association may recognize the credit risk mitigation benefits of financial collateral that secures an OTC derivative contract or single product netting set of OTC derivatives by factoring the collateral into its LGD [loss given default] estimates for the contract or netting set.
+Alternatively, a mutual association may recognize the credit risk mitigation benefits of financial collateral that secures such a contract or netting set that is marked to market on a daily basis and subject to a daily margin maintenance requirement by estimating an unsecured LGD for the contract or netting set and adjusting the EAD calculated under paragraph (c)(5) or (c)(6) of this section using the collateral haircut approach in paragraph (b)(2) of this section.
+The mutual association must substitute the EAD calculated under paragraph (c)(5) or (c)(6) of this section for $\Sigma E$ in the equation in paragraph (b)(2)(i) of this section and must use a ten-business-day minimum holding period (TM = 10).